Cytomegalovirus (CMV)

 How cytomegalovirus (CMV) is spread

-CMV is mainly spread through close contact with someone who already has CMV.
+Cytomegalovirus (CMV) is mainly spread through close contact with someone who already has it.

-It can be passed on through sexual contact and contact with other body fluids including saliva, blood, breast milk, tears, pee and poo.
+You can pass it on through contact with body fluids, including saliva, blood, breast milk, pee and poo, and through sex.

-If CMV is not causing symptoms, you or your baby may not need any treatment.
+If cytomegalovirus (CMV) is not causing symptoms, you or your baby may not need any treatment.

-There's currently no treatment for CMV in pregnancy, but in most cases the virus does not cause any problems for your baby.
+There's currently no treatment for CMV in pregnancy, but in most cases the virus does not cause any problems.

 Antiviral medicine may be used to treat:

-Treatment weakens the virus and reduces the chance of serious problems, but it does not cure the CMV infection.
+Treatment weakens the virus and lowers the chance of serious problems, but it does not cure the CMV infection.

-How to reduce the chance of getting cytomegalovirus (CMV) in pregnancy
+Things you can do to lower the chance of getting cytomegalovirus (CMV) in pregnancy

-The best way to reduce the chance of getting CMV during pregnancy is to:
+The best way to lower the chance of getting cytomegalovirus (CMV) during pregnancy is to:

 There's currently no vaccine for CMV.